islamhaqq/UnrealEngineDeepDive/README.md

 significant [optimizations made for the Intel's Pentium processor and its pre-fetching cache](https://fabiensanglard.net/quake2/quake2_software_renderer.php) due to their popularity at the time.

+### The Window

+The engine starts with a window.
+The operating system provides the fundamental functionality, such as the APIs (e.g. Windows API) and the graphical subsystem for creating and managing a windows.
+The graphical subsystem refers to a stack of software and hardware components responsible for rendering the graphics on your screen.
+The window manager handles the drawing, positioning, resizing, and user interactions with the window.
+The Graphics Device Interface (GDI) is what creates the graphical content by communicating with the graphics drivers by sending commands.
+The graphics drivers translate the commands from the GDI into instructions the graphics hardware can understand.
+And finally, the the graphics hardware is the physical component that renders the graphics on the screen by creating a frame buffer, applying algorithms to each pixel on the frame buffer, and display the final image.

 ### Entry Point

 The entry point for the engine depends on the platform.
 Every Windows program has an entry-point function